rwest/Hubway/README.markdown

     make third_party

 You will have to accept a couple of certificates during the above step Now to install the python modules.
-The first of these two lines will put it in your user ~/Library/Python/2.7/lib/python/site-packages/.
+The first of these three options will put it in your user ~/Library/Python/2.7/lib/python/site-packages/, which you had better make sure is on your python path.
-The second one will put it wherever pip puts stuff.
-Your choice:
+The second set of commands will put it wherever setuptools normally puts stuff, without a `--user` flag.
+The third uses pip, and puts it where pip puts stuff, but it seems to miss the dependencies: "python-dateutil>=1.4", "python-gflags>=1.4", "pytz>=2010".
+You should only need one of the three:

 	make install_python_modules

+	cd dependencies/sources/google-apputils
+	sudo python2.7 setup.py install
+	cd ../../..

 	pip install dependencies/sources/google-apputils/

 At this point you can try a